-2.1 Classical retention processes
+2.2 Classical retention processes

 To assess the suitability of geological formations as potential host rocks for the deep disposal of highlevel radioactive waste world-wide, detailed long-term safety studies are carried out, e.g. NAGRA (2002); ONDRAF/NIRAS (2001); POSIVA (2012a); SKB (2011).
 Classical retention processes (adsorption) of radionuclides on the rock substrate (vs. colloids) in the near- and far-field of the repository are an important component in such safety studies.
 It is a common practice to treat adsorption in terms of a distribution ratio, $R_d$ , or distribution coefficient, defined as where $C{sorbed}$ is the radionuclide concentration retained on the solid phase (mol/kg) and $C{eql}$ is the equilibrium radionuclide concentration in the liquid phase [mol/L].
-In the literature most often the term $K_d$ is used (same relationship), but this term entails that the sorption on the solid has linear dependency on the concentration in the solution and is reversible.
-The sorption databases consisting of the selected $K_d$ values for the safety relevant radionuclides are crucial for the performance assessments of a GDS.
+In the literature most often the term $K_d$ is used (same relationship), but this term entails that the sorption on the solid has linear dependency on the concentration in the solution and is reversible (When sorption is not linear, this term is often referred to as $R_d$ ).
+The sorption databases consisting of the selected $K_d$ values for the safety relevant radionuclides are crucial for the performance assessments of a GDS but are important as well for surface disposal sites.